 As many women have expressed, hearing a message of “dress modestly or else you’re wronging your neighbor” too easily results in a motivation from fear rather than love.
 When women hear that message enough, modesty can become motivated by the fear of being guilty of making a man stumble rather than from sincere love.
 The difference may be subtle, but it’s huge.
 The motivation from fear can lead to shame and bondage.
 But the motivation from love leads to joy and peace.

 Similarly, some women who have felt the shame and bondage that comes from fear have responded by saying that women shouldn’t be taught messages that can usher them into fear.
 They correctly recognized it wasn’t right to live in fear and shame, but that response can easily become an over-correction.
 If we eradicate all messages that describe the goodness of modesty and why we should practice it, then we’ll end up eradicating the good message of love in modesty along with the bad messages of fear.

 So how do we overcome both of these errors?
 Simply by practicing that which we should have practiced from the beginning: sincerely loving our neighbor, including in the way we dress.
-When we aim for this biblical, uplifting principle, we naturally miss the errors that lie on other side.
+When we aim for this biblical, uplifting principle, we naturally miss the errors that lie on either side.
 So rather than think about how we can avoid errors, let’s think about how we can love our neighbors in how we dress.
 Instead of pointing our fingers at others and saying, “this is how you’ve wronged men,” or, “this is how you’ve wronged women,” let’s point our fingers at ourselves and say, “this is how I’m going to love my neighbor in the way I dress.”